-But the town has clearly been a popular settlement since prehistoric times.
+The town has clearly been a popular settlement since prehistoric times.
 Recent archaeological excavations show neolithic remains dating as far back as far as 5,000 years BC.

 Archaeologists have found:

-Gaelic was spoken in rural Aberdeenshire until the Middle Ages and the name Kintore comes from the Gaelic, Ceann-an-torr.
+Gaelic was the spoken language in rural Aberdeenshire until the Middle Ages and the name Kintore comes from the Gaelic, Ceann-an-torr.
 "Ceann" means the head, or the end, and "Torr" which means a hill.

 The Town House in the centre of Kintore dates from 1747.
-Work began in 1737 soon after the Earl of Kintore was elected Provost and the cost of the construction was £850 Scots.
+Work began in 1737, soon after the Earl of Kintore was elected Provost and the cost of the construction was £850 Scots.

-Standing in front of the Town House is the Kintore 2000 millennium stone, which was unveiled on Hogmanay (December 31) 2000.
+Standing in front of the Town House is the Kintore 2000 millennium stone, which was unveiled on Hogmanay 2000.
 The stone was quarried at nearby Tom's Forest quarry.

 Built in 1819, Kintore Parish Church was designed by the renowned Aberdeen architect Archibald Simpson.
 Inside is a 16th century sacrament house from the previous kirk.

-In the burial grounds is one of the Pictish symbol stones (see below) and also a mort house.
+In the burial grounds is one of the Pictish symbol stones and also a mort house.
 Taking its name from the French "mort", it was where the bodies were kept under the mort cloth, prior to burial.
 Body-snatching was still prevalent in the 18th century and the mort house kept the corpses relatively secure.